chrh-sitecore/developer-portal/data/markdown/pages/learn/accelerate/content-hub/sso-and-auto-assignment.md

 In order to achieve this I want to enable SSO login on Content Hub to verify the user’s identity on my IDP of choice.
 Additionally I would like to control the user access level based on the user Claims received after a successful login into my IDP.

 For this recipe we are using Microsoft Entra ID (previous called Microsoft Azure AD).

+This recipe focuses on authentication through Content Hub, if you are using Sitecore Cloud Portal please review the [documentation](https://doc.sitecore.com/ch/en/users/content-hub/authentication.html).

 ## ![(lightbulb)](/images/learn/accelerate/content-hub/img/icons/emoticons/lightbulb_on.png) Solution